gabrielkhh/aquariux-weather-app/README.md

 ## For production preview build
 Open [http://localhost:4173](http://localhost:4173) with your browser to see the result.

-> This web app is powered by React, TypeScript, TailwindCSS and Vite.
+> This web app is powered by React, TypeScript, TailwindCSS, Vite and Express.